shakapark/UnavailabilityCounter/README.md

 probe_success_<InstanceName>_<GroupeName>{target="<targetURL|targetIP>"} #with prometheus datasource
 ~~~

-Add this to Grafana as a Prometheus datasource.
+Add this program to Grafana as a Prometheus datasource.
 And enter this request to get the percent of unavailability :
 ~~~ shell
 time{instance=<InstanceName>}                                            #with new datasource
 ~~~